Germany's Habeck denounces plan to label nuclear energy 'green' in Brussels | DW | 25.01.2022

 Robert Habeck, in his first visit to Brussels since taking office, said Germany would resist an EU attempt to call atomic power "sustainable."
 He said Europe should instead focus on new sources of clean energy.

-Germany's Minister for Economic Affairs and Climate Action, Robert Habeck, on Tuesday called for his government to block EU-level attempts to classify nuclear energy as "green."
+German Economic Affairs and Climate Action Minister Robert Habeck on Tuesday called for his government to block EU-level attempts to classify nuclear energy as "green."

-The EU is due to classify a number of energy sources as sustainable or not sustainable in the coming weeks.
-Habeck said that his "personal opinion" was that "Germany should vote no" on the proposal, should it remain in the plans "in the form that it is currently included."
+The European Unioin is set to classify a number of energy sources as sustainable or not sustainable in the coming weeks.
+Habeck said his "personal opinion" was that "Germany should vote no" on the proposal, should it remain in the plans "in the form that it is currently included."

-Habeck is the deputy chancellor and co-leader of the Green party; his ministerial position received an altered title as part of the coalition deal, with the Ministry for the Economy and Energy renamed to the Ministry for Economic Affairs and Climate Action.
+Habeck is the deputy chancellor and co-leader of the Greens; his ministerial position received an altered title as part of the coalition deal, with the Economy and Energy Ministry renamed the Economic Affairs and Climate Action Ministry.
 He announced at the beginning of January that his office was looking into the possibility of clean hydrogen-based energy to lower the country's emissions.

-Although Germany represents only about 1% of the world's population, it accounts for more than 2% of its carbon emissions.
-It is in the process of phasing out its nuclear power production entirely, with the final plants set to switch off at the end of the year.
+Although Germany represents only about 1% of the world's population, it accounts for over 2% of its carbon emissions.
+It is in the process of phasing out nuclear power production entirely, with the final plants set to switch off at the end of the year.

 es/msh (dpa, AFP)